leggedrobotics-usp/impedance_control_benchmark/README.md

 ## Installation and Dependencies

-The source code was developed with the following libraries and their respective versions:
+The source code was developed on Ubuntu 22.04 with:

 1. Python 3.10
 2. [Pinocchio](https://stack-of-tasks.github.io/pinocchio/download.html#Install_1) 2.6.20